l-kuo/DLCV-Lab/README.md

 <img src="img/add_path.png" alt="Add Paths" width="200px" style="float: center" />
 <br clear="left" />

-- Next, you need to install PIP(Preferred Installer Program) in order to easily install python packages.
+- Next, you need to install PIP(Preferred Installer Program) or Conda (miniconda or Mamba or Anaconda) in order to easily install python packages.
 To do so, follow the instructions from https://www.geeksforgeeks.org/how-to-install-pip-on-windows/.

 **For Linux Users**
 - For Ubuntu users, you don't need to install Python as it has been built-in in OS package already.